Table of Contents

 Registering Medical Devices and Equipment in Indonesia

-In Indonesia, medical devices are classified into four levels based on risk, from Class A for those with the lowest risk to Class D for those carrying the highest risk.
-Registration of these devices is mandatory through BPOM and must align with global standards by assessing their safety and functionality to ensure they meet regulatory compliance.
+In Indonesia, medical devices are grouped into four categories based on risk — from Class A for the lowest-risk devices to Class D for the highest-risk ones.
+These devices must be registered with BPOM and must comply with global standards by evaluating risks related to their safety and efficacy to ensure regulatory compliance.

 To successfully register a medical device in Indonesia, one must undergo several steps.